v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### PA-6: Use privileged access workstations

 **Guidance**: Secured, isolated workstations are critically important for the security of sensitive roles like administrators, developers, and critical service operators.
 Use highly secured user workstations and/or Azure Bastion for administrative tasks related the App Configuration.
-Use Azure Active Directory, Microsoft Defender Advanced Threat Protection (ATP), and/or Microsoft Intune to deploy a secure and managed user workstation for administrative tasks.
+Use Azure Active Directory, Azure Defender Advanced Threat Protection (ATP), and/or Microsoft Intune to deploy a secure and managed user workstation for administrative tasks.
 The secured workstations can be centrally managed to enforce secured configuration including strong authentication, software and hardware baselines, restricted logical and network access.

 - [Understand privileged access workstations](../active-directory/devices/concept-azure-managed-workstation.md)